Wizards Frequently Asked Questions

 Why is the HTML/Perl/PHP code I copied to my editor in a mess?

 I have observed this behaviour while using Internet Explorer 4.0 on Windows as well.
-When you copy the code generated by the Wizard from the text box and try to paste it into an editor somewhere, you may wind up with code that appears garbled and interspersed with rectangular boxes.
+When you copy the code generated by the Wizard from the text box and try to paste it into an editor somewhere, you may end up with code that appears garbled and interspersed with rectangular boxes.

 What happens is that the code copied has each line terminated by carriage returns (CR) instead of carriage return and line feed pairs (CRLF) or just line feeds (LF).
 If you use an editor like Notepad that does not recognise carriage returns as line terminators, all your lines will run into each other.